gruelbox/orko-wiki/Contributing.md

 ### Bug fixes & documentation improvements

-Bug fixes, documentation improvements etc are extremely welcome and will usually be approved as long as they pass the [coding standards](Coding-Standards).
+Bug fixes, documentation improvements etc are extremely welcome and will usually be approved as long as they work, are good, clean code and are thoroughly tested.

 ### New features